- Associate Dean for Curricular Programs

 Quinn Curtis joined the law faculty in 2011.
 He teaches courses on corporate law, securities and venture capital.
 His research focuses on empirical law and finance.
 He has written extensively on the regulation of mutual funds and retirement accounts, including empirical work on 401(k) plans, mutual fund governance and fee litigation.
 His other research interests include corporate governance and corporate litigation.

-His publications have appeared, among others in the Yale Law Journal; the University of Pennsylvania Law Review; the Journal of Law, Economics, and Organizations; and the Journal of Legal Studies.
+His publications have appeared, among other places, in the Yale Law Journal; the University of Pennsylvania Law Review; the Journal of Law, Economics, and Organizations; and the Journal of Legal Studies.
 He is a charter board member of the Society of Investment Law and a research member of ECGI.

 - J.D.Yale Law School2009